AjaybirRandhawa/BrainTumorDetection/README.md

 ## Introduction

 Strap in everyone, I'm about to do this all in a 6h semi-concious state with 0 regards to programming guidelines, self care or my mentality.
-If you find an issue, please, hesitate to fix.
+If you find an issue, please, clone the repo to fix it.
 Thanks and enjoy o7.

 Inspired by: A headache